12th August 2015

 He stressed that ERCs are clearly documented during the advice process so that customers can see whether a charge may apply, when this is applied, how it is calculated and the maximum amount in money terms that it could amount to.

-Equity release is the answer to so many financial questions.
-If you would like to know more about it, and see if it could be the right move for you, please book an appointment or request a call-back
+Equity release could be the answer to some of your financial questions.
+If you would like to know more about it, and see if it could be the right option for you, please book an appointment or request a call-back

 We will be in touch as soon as possible to arrange a convenient time for a meeting, which is completely free of charge and without obligation.